 22. Visit an art gallery

-Put baby in a stroller or a baby carrier and visit Newcastle Art Gallery, Maitland Regional Art Gallery or Lake Macquarie City Art Gallery (currently closed for renovations)
+Put baby in a stroller or a baby carrier and visit Newcastle Art Gallery, Maitland Regional Art Gallery or Lake Macquarie City Art Gallery.

 23. Do ParkRun

 Walk or run one of the many ParkRuns in the area with your baby.
 It’s a 5K free timed run or walk on Saturday morning at 8am.

 Feeling a bit lonely.
 Here’s a tip to making mum friends.

 25. Make a Spotify playlist

 Enjoy music around the house and program your own playlist.

 26. Take in some street art